Quick energy saving tips for SMEs

 10. Request an energy audit

-Many energy suppliers offer energy audits to help your business pinpoint exactly where you can save energy and how you can do this.
+Many energy suppliers offer audits to help your business pinpoint exactly where you can save power and how you can do this.
 Just contact your current supplier to find out more and get started.

-Sometimes your energy provider won't necessarily be providing you with the best deals, if you haven't browsed alternative tariffs lately, then you may not be aware that there are better options out there.
+No matter how happy you are with your current energy supplier, they may not be providing you with the best deals, especially if you've let a fixed-rate contract expire without arranging a new one.
+If you haven't browsed any alternative tariffs lately, then you may not be aware that there are better options out there.

-It really does pay to shop around and compare energy prices on different tariffs.
+It really does pay to shop around and compare gas and electricity prices on different tariffs and with different suppliers.
 You could be saving so much money per month and be putting that back into your business.
 If you want to do a little more for the environment, it's worth considering a green energy deal or even putting your own renewable energy technology in place.

-For more information about how you can save your small business money on your energy bills, call our Bionic experts on 0800 540 4943 and see how we can help you.
+For more information about how you can save your small business money on your gas and electricity bills, call our Bionic experts on 0800 540 4943 and see how we can help you.
 Or leave your postcode on our business energy page and we’ll give you a call back.